Jean de l'Ours: Further adventures in the underworld

 In many variants, the hero is alerted by the princesses or discovers by himself two animals (goats or rams), one of a white color and the other of a black color.
 The white animal can take him to the surface, the black one will lead him further into the underworld.
 Either because he forgets this piece of information, or he is desperate to find an exit, he climbs onto the black animal and descends further into the strange underground realm.
 Often, it leads him to another kingdom, where a dragon has blocked all water sources and demands as ransom the sacrifice of a maiden (tale type ATU 300, "The Dragonslayer").
 French comparativist Emmanuel Cosquin noted, in a monograph, the occurrence of the black and white animals in Greek, Turkish, Armenian tales, and in a story told by Hanna Diyab in 1709 to Antoine Galland.
 He noted that the event of the escape flight on the giant bird occurred as the closing episode of the second underworld.

 Professor Michael Meraklis remarked that this episode is "usual" in Greek variants, and also happens "in many Anatolian versions".
 This episode also appears in "some Jewish versions", which is confirmed by scholar Heda Jason's analysis of the Jewish Oriental tale corpus.
+Similarly, Swedish scholar Waldemar Liungman located the motif of the hero's descent into the second underworld on the goat or other animal in countries around the Black Sea and among the Arabs.

 Further studies by professors Ting Nai-tung and Joseph Szövérffy indicate that this narrative also appears in Eastern Europe and Asia.
 A geographical analysis by Joseph Szövérffy pointed that this incident appears in Balkanic, Turkish and Caucasian variants.
 In addition, a pattern of migration seems to indicate that this motif spread from the Balkans in one route and into North Africa from another.
 Lastly, professor Szövérffy defended the idea that this motif was distinct enough from the other types that merited its own classification as AaTh 301C.

 Georgian scholarship also registers the combination of types 301A and 301B with type 300: the hero defeats the dragon (translated as veshapi) and takes a journey on a griffin-like bird (translated as paskunji) back to the upper world.

 Comparativist Yuri Berezkin limits the incidence of the two rams motif around the Mediterranean area, "but not beyond the Maghreb, the Middle Volga and Pamir."

 Scholar Jiří Polívka listed other occurrences of the motif across European tales.
 Professor Raluca Nicolae interpreted this occurrence as alternance of a night and day cycle.